mmmiiinnnggg/mmmiiinnnggg/README.md

 🔭 studying at lomonosov moscow state university, majoring in machine learning.
 ⚡ huawei moscow research engineer (2012 laboratories), doing research on model quantization and compression.
-🤔 enthusiastic about training training neural nets of LLM/CV/RL and not only.
+🤔 enthusiastic about training training neural nets of llm/cv/rl and not only.
-🌱 alibaba global math competition finalist / MCM meritorious winner.
+🌱 alibaba global math competition finalist / mcm meritorious winner.
 💬 fluent in russian.

 **e-mail:** xmc1650@gmail.com